Favorite Products

 Snacks (Crackers, Spreads, Cereals, and Cookies):

+Peanut Butter & Co.
 Mighty Maple Peanut Butter

 With a wide range of peanut butter flavors - my favorite being Mighty Maple - Peanut Butter and Co. had to have a place on this list.
 Aside from the delicious maple peanut butter, they also offer Dark Chocolate Dreams, White Chocolate Wonderful, and The Heat is On (disclaimer: I have not tried these other flavors yet).
-And best of all, they are all labeled gluten-free!
+And best of all, they are all certified gluten-free!
 Find more by clicking here.

 Shady Maple Farms Maple Butter